An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Application to lattice problems

-If we instruct the algorithm in a way that each iteration, given lattice vectors of norm $\leq 1$ (recall that this is without loss of generality, by scaling the lattice), constructs lattice vectors of norm $\leq (1 - 1/\tau)$, then there is a choice of $\tau = \poly(d)$ such that $\tau^2$ (which is polynomial in $d$) sieving iterations suffice to end up with a bunch of sufficiently short lattice vectors.\footnote{ Although the heuristic may fail when vectors become very short, it is typically assumed in this case that the (approximate) SVP instance has already been solved.} If each iteration runs in time $\mathsf{T}$, then the uniform heuristic (\Cref{heur:iid}) would ensure we solve SVP in time $\poly(d) \mathsf{T}$.
+Assuming the uniform heuristic, (heuristic) \textit{$2$-tuple sieving} algorithms have the following high-level form (as already described in the introduction).
+The algorithm first generates a large number of lattice vectors of norm roughly $R$ (for large $R$), and then tries to find pairs of vectors whose sum or difference yields a vector of smaller length.
+This process is repeated until the algorithm has found a sufficiently short vector to solve (approximate) SVP.
+If we instruct the algorithm in a way that each iteration, given lattice vectors of norm $\leq 1$ (recall that this norm bound is without loss of generality, by scaling the lattice), constructs lattice vectors of norm $\leq 1 - 1/\tau$, then there is a choice of $\tau = \poly(d)$ such that $\tau^2$ (which is polynomial in $d$) sieving iterations suffice to end up with a bunch of sufficiently short lattice vectors.\footnote{ Although the heuristic may fail when vectors become very short, it is typically assumed in this case that the (approximate) SVP instance has already been solved.} If each iteration runs in time $\mathsf{T}$, then the uniform heuristic (\Cref{heur:iid}) would ensure we solve SVP in time $\poly(d) \mathsf{T}$.
 Hence, we typically care about analyzing the time $\mathsf{T}$ and the amount of memory used in each iteration.
-Note that if we start with too few vectors, we may end up with not enough vectors for the next iteration.
-However, the uniform heuristic allows us to calculate how many vectors are needed in the initial list: for 2-tuple sieving, $(\frac{4}{3})^{d/2+o(d)} \approx 2^{0.2075d}$ vectors suffice (see~\cite{NV08} for a detailed calculation).
+Note that if we start with too few vectors, then we may end up with not enough vectors for the next iteration.
+However, the uniform heuristic allows us to calculate how many vectors are needed in the initial list: for 2-tuple sieving, $(4/3)^{d/2+o(d)} \approx 2^{0.2075d}$ vectors suffice (see~\cite{NV08} for a detailed calculation).